na-stewart/sanic-security/README.md

 start_tls=false
 ```

-If you are not using any proxies or load balancers with Sanic, you may remove the following options: `proxy_order`,
+If you are not using any proxies or load balancers with Sanic, you may remove the following options: `proxies`,
-`proxies`, `proxy_count`
+`proxy_count`

-If you are initialing tortoise-orm somewhere other then the provided initializer, you may deleted the `TORTOISE` section.

-If you are are not planning to use IP2Proxy, you may delete the `IP2PROXY` section.

-If you are not using SMS as a verification method, you may delete the `TWILLIO` section.

-If you are not using email as a verification method, you may delete the `SMTP` section.
+You may remove each section in the configuration you aren't using,

 Once you've configured Async Auth, you can initialize Sanic with the example below: